- Who is responsible for the operations of insurance companies and insurance agents in the province?

 Licensing and discipline of insurance agents, brokers and adjusters is the responsibility of the Alberta Insurance Council.
 The council handles complaints from the public about insurance providers.
 The Alberta Ministry of Finance oversees the insurance industry in general under the Alberta Insurance Act.

-- Can auto insurance providers charge different premiums for men and women?
+Can auto insurance providers charge different premiums based on gender?

 Yes.
 Although charging different insurance premiums based on gender is discriminatory under the AHR Act, it is reasonable and justifiable under section 11.
 In a 1993 case, Co-operators General Insurance Co. v.
 Alberta (Human Rights Comm.)
 (1993), 21 C.H.R.R.
 D/343 (Alta.
 C.A.), the Alberta Court of Appeal found that there was no reasonable alternative for the insurance industry, and that if premiums were equalized, the higher rates would be unfair to young female drivers because young male drivers have more accidents.
 The Supreme Court of Canada also found this in Zurich Insurance Co. v.
 Ontario (Human Rights Commission) (1992) 2 S.C.R.
 321.